Site icon Sancerres at Sunset

 Colonial Williamsburg

-I try to go for at least a day every December.
-The purpose of this post is to help you plan your own colonial Christmastide.
+The purpose of this post is to help you plan your own colonial Christmas.

 The heart of the Christmas season in Colonial Williamsburg is the special programming, the holiday events that occur only during the five-week period.
 Highlights include: